-In this episode, Ryan talks with Dr. Freess, a community-based Emergency Medicine physician who shares with us why he likes Emergency Medicine and how you can become a competitive applicant.
-He also talks about the benefits of being an EM doctor and why he would still have chosen to become an Emergency Medicine doctor if he ever had to do it all again.
+He also talks about the benefits of being an EM doctor and why he would still choose to become an EM doctor if he had to do it all again.

 His path to Emergency Medicine: